RealOrangeOne/django-tasks/README.md

 Finally, you can run `manage.py db_worker` to run tasks as they're created.
 Check the `--help` for more options.

+> [!CAUTION]
+> The database backend does not work with SQLite when you are running multiple worker processes - tasks may be executed more than once.
+See [#33](https://github.com/RealOrangeOne/django-tasks/issues/33).

 ### Contributing

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for information on how to contribute.